wssbkfix/Rest4i/README.md

   **exsr z_checkParms:** The number of parameters is not fixed.
 The command that generated the stub code you to customize the parameters and indicate if they are mandatory;

-  **exsr z_setParms:** Brings in the values of the parameter.  that generated the stub code you to customize the parameters and indicate if they are mandatory
+  **exsr z_setParms:** Brings in the values of the parameter.
+You may customize the generated the stub code you handle the parameters.

   **exsr z_ProcGET:** In the command setup, we set this up as a HTTP Get so the z_ProcGET call is inserted into the stub code.
 Inside the z_ProcGet most of rest of the program is called.